Let's Re-hydrate Zakynthos

 First of all you need to estimate how much drinking water you need.

 A family of 4 would need 25 Litres per day to make hot drinks, and provide cool fresh drinking water.
-There will be enough to wash vegetables and cook too.
+There may be enough to wash vegetables and cook, but if your family cook large meals often, maybe a 35 Litres per day would be better.

 So if you think 2 x 80 litre or a 250 Litre machine would suit your needs, click this button for more information.